 - Annual fees.

-Bank Midwest has several Visa business credit cards to choose from, and which offer free online expense reporting, zero fees for additional employee cards and 24/7/365 cardmember services, among other features.
+Bank Midwest offers a wide selection of Visa business credit cards to choose from, delivering free online expense reporting, zero fees for additional employee cards and 24/7/365 cardmember services.

-Some SMB owners may be unfamiliar with sweep accounts, which can be a major advantage for companies.
+Some business owners may be unfamiliar with sweep accounts, which can be a major advantage for companies.

 It works like this:

 - A business owner decides a minimum range for their primary operating account.